-When seeding a brand new lawn, there are several questions that crop up among homeowners like what’s the best time to water grass seed and when to fertilize new grass seed for best results.
+When seeding a brand new lawn, several questions crop up among homeowners like what’s the best time to water grass seed and when to fertilize new grass seed for best results.

-The best time to fertilize your lawn with commercial products such as lawn starter fertilizer is before planting new grass seeds and roughly 4 to 6 weeks after the grass seeds sprout.
+I’ve always fertilized my lawn with commercial products such as lawn starter fertilizer before planting new grass seeds roughly 4 to 6 weeks after the grass seeds sprout.

 Things to Do Before Fertilizing New Grass

-Before getting into the nitty-gritty details on when to fertilize new grass for best results, perhaps the most important task to do is to perform a soil test to ensure that your soil isn’t lacking any critical nutrients such as nitrogen, and determine which type of fertilizer is right for your turf.
+Perhaps the most important task before fertilizing new grass is to perform a soil test to ensure that your soil isn’t lacking any critical nutrients such as nitrogen, and determine which type of fertilizer is right for your turf.
 Here are a few other reasons why a soil test is important.

 Further, if your current turf where you plan to plant new grass seeds has weeds in it, you’ll have to improve the conditions of the area by applying a herbicide before getting started.